funfunido/a-black-screen/README.md

-# a-black-screen
+# A Black Scree
-just a blackscreen but better
+ its just a blackscreen but better with mouselock and fullscreen